 12: THE NIGHT OF THE HUNTER (1955): The Story of Right Hand, Left Hand

 When creepy bogeyman Robert Mitchum elaborates on the love/hate tattoos on his knuckles, he launches into an extended sermon about the human conflict between good and evil—an overly simplified metaphor that reflects the film’s fairy-tale-like tone.
-There’s something truly mesmeric, almost dreamlike, about Mitchum’s silky smooth, beguiling delivery that manages to be both charming and unsettling at the same time.
+There’s something truly mesmeric, almost dreamlike, about Mitchum’s silky smooth, beguiling delivery that is simultaneously both charming and unsettling.
 See DO THE RIGHT THING for an almost word for word re-enactment of the speech, albeit with a bit of eighties attitude.

 11: GLENGARRY GLEN ROSS (1992): Learning Your ABCs

 As the hotshot salesman brought in to ‘inspire’ a group of struggling real estate brokers, Alec Baldwin embodies capitalist greed at its most cutthroat.
 Having apparently taken his cues from the Drill Sergent in FULL METAL JACKET, Baldwin’s seven minute castigation is more about shock and awe than it is about motivation.
 Revealing the ugly face of misplaced values, it’s a startling and repugnant depiction of machismo in the world of target driven sales that leaves a very bad aftertaste.
 Money, it seems, really does make the world go round.

 10: NETWORK (1976): The Revolution Will Not Be Televised